 In Summary, specificity and sensitivity matters when it comes to establishing literal truth claims.

-Highly specific tests or evidences are needed to confirm literal truth.
-Highly sensitive tests or evidences are needed to rule out literal truth claims.
-Disconfirming evidence is often more valid than confirming evidence when it comes to truth claims from any source.
+Highly specific tests or evidences are needed to rule in truth claims.
+Negative results to highly sensitive tests or evidences effectively rule out truth claims.
+Disconfirming evidence (a negative result to a highly sensitive test or piece of evidence) is often more valid than confirming evidence when it comes to truth claims from any source.

 There isn’t a single highly specific test or piece of evidence confirming the literal truth claims of the Mormon church.
-Such would destroy the need for faith.
-Meanwhile, there are numerous highly sensitive tests and pieces of evidence that effectively rule out many literal LDS truth claims.
+Such would admittedly destroy the need for faith.
+Meanwhile, there are profoundly negative results to numerous highly sensitive tests and pieces of evidence regarding literal LDS truth claims.
+These effectively rule out literal LDS truth claims.

 To believe in something despite no highly specific evidence ruling it in I personally believe can be compatible with faith.
 To believe in something when there are massive volumes of solid evidence effectively ruling it out I believe is more compatible with ignorance or self-deception.
 I don’t believe such is consistent with the light of God.